keyboardio/Kaleidoscope/README.md

 ### `unicodeCustomStart()`

-> If the host OS type is set to `Akela::HostOS::Custom`, then this function will
+> If the host OS type is set to `Kaleidoscope::HostOS::Custom`, then this function will
 > be called whenever the [`.start()`](#start) method is called.
 The default
 > implementation does nothing, and should be overridden to implement the custom
 > magic needed to enter unicode input mode.

 ### `unicodeCustomInput()`

-> If the host OS type is set to `Akela::HostOS::Custom`, then this function will
+> If the host OS type is set to `Kaleidoscope::HostOS::Custom`, then this function will
 > be called whenever the [`.input()`](#input) method is called.
 The default
 > implementation does nothing, and should be overridden to implement the custom
 > magic needed while inputting the hex code itself (such as holding additional